nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 <br/><br/>
 <a name="showmoduledetails"></a>
 #### 5.3.2 Show module and slot details: `show` (Xing Rong)
-Shows the details of a module or slot that has been added.
+You can use this command to show the details of a module or slot that has been added.
 You can see the respective indexes of each of the slots from the module and using the `bookmarks` keyword will show the bookmarks which are saved in the module and its slots.